1860 Boden Professor of Sanskrit election

-The election came at a time of public debate about Britain's role in India in the wake of the Indian Rebellion of 1857.
+The election came at a time of public debate about British rule in India in the wake of the Indian Rebellion of 1857.
 Opinions were divided on whether greater efforts should be made to convert India or whether to remain sensitive to local culture and traditions.
 Both men battled for the votes of the electorate (the Convocation of the university, consisting of over 3,700 graduates) through manifestos and newspaper correspondence.
 Williams laid great stress in his campaign on the intention of the original founder of the chair, that the holder should assist in converting India through dissemination of the Christian scriptures.
 Müller's view was that his work on the Rig Veda was of great value for missionary work, and published testimonials accordingly.
 He also wanted to teach wider subjects such as Indian history and literature to assist missionaries, scholars, and civil servants – a proposal that Williams criticised as not in accordance with the original benefactor's wishes.
 The rival campaigns took out newspaper advertisements and circulated manifestos, and different newspapers backed each man.
 Although generally regarded as superior to Williams in scholarship, Müller had the double disadvantage (in the eyes of some) of being German and having liberal Christian views.
 Some of the newspaper pronouncements in favour of Williams were based on a claimed national interest of having an Englishman as Boden professor to assist with the work of governing and converting India.